cmbeese/FishMIP-AI-practice/README.md

 # Hauraki Gulf Food Web Diagram

-This project provides implementations of the food web diagram visualization originally created in IDL by M. Pinkerton, reimplemented in both R and Python.
-It visualizes the trophic relationships between species in the Hauraki Gulf marine ecosystem.
+This project provides implementations of the food web diagram visualization originally created in IDL by Matt Pinkerton, reimplemented by Chelsey Beese in both R and Python using Claude 2.7.
+It visualises the trophic relationships between species in the Hauraki Gulf marine ecosystem.

 ## Project Structure